 - Regulations in the area of safety, health, economics, the environment

 - We assist various importers and customs forwarders (and their insurers) with national lawsuits against customs offices and in proceedings in front of the European Commission and European Court.
 This concerns disputes on origin, customs value, tariff classification and/or anti-dumping duties.
-Each time it focuses on other products: fasteners, bicycles, shoes, chemicals, garlic, vitamin preparations, aeroplane parts, soya oil, cigarettes, fish, rice, rollators, games computers, steel cables, solar panels and LED lamps.
+The disputes concern different subjects, such as fasteners, bicycles, shoes, chemicals, garlic, vitamin preparations, aeroplane parts, soya oil, cigarettes, fish, rice, rollators, games computers, steel cables, solar panels and LED lamps.
 Of course, we assess whether it is possible to recover the customs duties.

 - Because of our knowledge of customs and logistics contract law, we regularly draft contracts and general conditions for customs forwarders and their clients.
 They use these documents to arrange their mutual legal relationship.

 - For a large Dutch insurance company, we have drawn up the policy conditions for document liability insurance.

 - Kneppelhout advises several (Dutch) exporters and multinationals on the implications of export control and sanctions regulations.
 Is (for example) exporting to Iran or Russia permitted?